What is a 401(k)?

 • Unless the plan is a SIMPLE 401(k) plan, a safe harbor 401(k) plan, or the plan contains a qualified automatic contribution arrangement, you may have to work for your employer up to six years to fully own employer matching contributions

-For more information, contact your financial professional or call Security Benefit at 800.888.2461.
+For more information, contact your financial professional.

 Neither Security Benefit Life Insurance Company nor Security Distributors is a fiduciary and the information provided is not intended to be investment advice.
 For additional information, including any specific advice or recommendations, please visit with your financial professional.